SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0752 GMT

 -------------------------------------

-The benchmark five-year swap rate down 3 basis points at 7.79 percent, while the one-year rate falls 1 basis point to 8.32 percent.
+The benchmark five-year swap rate up 5 bps at 7.99 percent, while the one-year rate gains 2 bps to 8.37 percent.

 CALL MONEY